Which is better: New York bar admission or Cambridge Master of Law degree?

 Eventually, I cultivated a strong desire to realize my American LLM.
 That’s to get NY bar admission.
 As such, I committed to sit for the NY bar exam.
 The determination powered my further professional development.
 I plunged into the New York bar exam preparation.
 That endeavor was fully self-motivated.
 I set the goal without even realizing the difficulties ahead.

 Not only did I not know where I was heading to, but I also had no idea how to approach that journey.
 Envisioning the purpose, I had to figure out any means to accomplish it.
-What best explains that is the following wisdom by Friedrich Nietzsche:
+What best explains that is the following wisdom:

 My “why” became insufficient any longer for the Cambridge LLM but more than enough for the New York bar.